 President of the Board of Trustees

-This year is the 75th anniversary of our university foundation.
+In 2020, our university celebrated the 75th anniversary of its founding.
 The predecessor of our university was established in 1945, three months after the end of the World War II.
 The founder hoped to create an institution which would contribute to the reconstruction of the country and return to international society.

 The University has now grown to accommodate 12,000 students in its Kansai Gaidai University (3 undergraduate programs), Kansai Gaidai College (a two-year program), the Graduate School, Asian Studies Program and Confucius Institute.

 Kansai Gaidai College has played a vital role in the development of the institution because of its scale and quality of education.
 The homelike atmosphere created by the College has been maintained to date.